cse481wi19/team6/README.md

 Takes `/cloud_in` as the input point cloud topic and sets Object Detector's output topic to the `/object_markers`.

 #### Usage:
-See Arm Motion Planning usage below.
+1. For simulation usage, see Arm Motion Planning Usage below
+2. For usage on the real robot, do `rosrun perception object_detection /cloud_in:=/head_camera/depth_registered/points`

 ### [Arm Motion Planning]: